lojban/cll/official/README.md

 docbook-prince branch of https://github.com/lojban/cll/ .
 In other words, get all the usual git ducks in a row.

-Then you *MUST* tag your release!
+Once your changes are committed and pushed, you *MUST* tag your release!

-The following is the complete list of tags to make, assuming you have updated everything and intend to push the result everywhere;
-modify as appropriate:

-    $ git tag v1.1-[date]-mobi
-    $ git tag v1.1-[date]-pdf
-    $ git tag v1.1-[date]-html
-    $ git tag v1.1-[date]-epub
-    $ git tag v1.1-[date]-print

-where "date" is the release date, i.e. something like "2017-07-13".
-Obviously you can increment the release number too if appropriate.
+    $ scripts/update_official -t -v 1.1 [assuming the version is still 1.1]

-You will then need to run:
+If nothing goes wrong, you will then need to run:

     $ git push --all
     $ git push --tags